Colin Powell to be remembered as statesman and warrior at Friday funeral - 1330 & 95.5 WFIN

 (WASHINGTON) — Retired Gen. Colin Powell, the first African American to serve as chairman of the Joint Chiefs of Staff, and later as the first Black secretary of state, will be remembered and celebrated as a statesman, a warrior and a trailblazer Friday at the Washington National Cathedral.

-While attendance is by invitation only, the private service at noon will be nationally televised.
-ABC News and ABC News Live will present special coverage beginning at approximately 12 p.m.
-EDT.
+While attendance was by invitation only, the private service began at noon and was nationally televised.
+ABC News and ABC News Live presented special coverage

 1152021-Colin Powell RI by ABC News Politics